FAQs about First Aid

 The findings of your first-aid needs assessment will help you decide how many first-aiders are required.
 There are no hard and fast rules on exact numbers of first aiders needed and you will need to take into account all the relevant circumstances of your particular workplace.
 Please click here for the HSE guidance or call is and ask for some free advice on first aid.

-How do I get a replacement Certificate?
+How do I get a replacement first aid Certificate?

 Please contact the office on 01234 356980.
 A replacement first aid certificate costs £5 + VAT but it is free if sent to your new employer.
 Emailed copies are also free.